Jochen Zeitz: Zeitz Museum of Contemporary Art Africa

 The Zeitz Collection was founded in 2002.
-Since 2008 it has committed to becoming one of the most representative collections of contemporary art from the African continent and its diaspora.
+Since 2008 it has committed to becoming "one of the most representative collections of contemporary art from the African continent and its diaspora."
 The Zeitz Collection bought 85 works at the 2013 Venice Biennale, including the award-winning installation at the Angola pavilion by artist Edson Chagas, a series of photographs by Zanele Muholi from the South Africa pavilion, and three large sculptures by Michele Mathison in the Zimbabwe pavilion.

 In partnership with the Victoria & Alfred Waterfront, Zeitz founded the Zeitz Museum of Contemporary Art Africa (Zeitz MOCAA), located in the historic grain silo in Cape Town's Victoria & Alfred Waterfront.
 The museum features 9,500 square meters (102,000 square feet) of space over nine floors, including 6,000 square meters (65,000 square feet) for displays.

 In 2014, Thomas Heatherwick was chosen to design the conversion of the 1920s granary into a museum, including 80 galleries, 18 education rooms, a rooftop sculpture garden as well as storage and conservation areas, a restaurant, a coffee shop, and bookstores.
 The official public opening of the museum took place in September 2017.
 The opening ceremony was presided over by Archbishop Emeritus Desmond Tutu.
 In the first year of opening the Zeitz MOCAA was visited by over 300,000 people and named one of the best museums in the world by the Time Magazine.

 Writing and film

 In 2010, Zeitz co-wrote and published Prayer, Profit and Principles – Monk and Manager in dialogue with Anselm Grün, a Benedictine monk.
 The book has been translated into 15 languages and covers topics such as sustainability, the economy and prosperity, culture, values, success and responsibility.

 In 2014 Zeitz co-wrote and published The Breakthrough Challenge: 10 Ways to Connect Today's Profits with Tomorrow's Bottom Line with John Elkington.

-In 2021, Zeitz served as Executive Producer of the film Breaking Boundaries.
+In 2021, Zeitz served as executive producer of the film Breaking Boundaries.
 This documentary film, narrated by Sir David Attenborough, breaks down the climate thresholds needed for the survival of the planet and humanity.
 The ten-minute trailer was screened to world leaders at the Biden Climate Summit in April 2021, and was released globally on Netflix in June 2021.

-Zeitz also served as Producer on the award-winning documentary film ‘Ranger'.
-Set within Kenya’s Maasai homeland, an intimate and contemporary story of self-discovery unfolds as 12 women become East Africa’s first all-female anti-poaching unit.
-Upending the male-dominated world of military-style ranger training, these women instead undergo an extensive program of deep trauma-release and healing, triggering profound transformation within themselves and sending shockwaves through their communities.
+Zeitz also served as producer on the award-winning documentary film 'Ranger'.
+Set within Kenya's Maasai homeland, the documentary 'Ranger' follows the formation of East Africa's first all-female anti-poaching unit.
+Upending the male-dominated world of military-style ranger training, these women instead undergo an extensive program of deep trauma release and healing, triggering profound transformation within themselves and sending shockwaves through their communities.
 The acclaimed film was accepted into 14 Film Festivals and won Best Documentary Feature at the 2023 Sedona International Film Festival.